arielk5740/react-fsm-app/README.md

 2. Clone this repository.
 3. Navigate to the root directory of the cloned repository on your terminal.
 4. Run `npm install` to install all the necessary dependencies.
-5. Run `npm run dev` to start the development server.
+5. Run `vite` to start the development server.

 ## Testing the application